Shibzel/Shibbot/README.md

 ## 🚀 Self-Hosting

 Of course, a new instance of the bot can be hosted on your machine with your own modifications or "vanilla" but you must consider some things :
-- Shibbot is not designed to be lightweight, you must provide him at least **N/A MiB of RAM** otherwise it will not work or not proprely.
+- Shibbot is not designed to be lightweight, you must provide him at least more than **64 MiB of RAM** otherwise it will not work or not proprely.
-- Since it uses a file based portable database, **"hosts" like Heroku will simply not fit** because they wipe all the bot's files every 24 hours or less.
+- Since it uses a file based portable database, **"hosts" like Heroku won't fit** because they wipe all the bot's files every 24 hours or less.
 - It won't work out of the box, **don't forget to create a copy of `.env.exemple` named `.env` and reference the Discord token of the new instance and other credentials** that the bot needs.
-If you're using a host that use Pterodactyl you can set the utilisation of the Pterodactyl API to `True` so that the bot can know the usage of its hardware but it's only optional.
+If you're using a host that use Pterodactyl you can set the utilisation of the Pterodactyl API to `True` so that the bot can know the usage of its hardware (optional).

 Nevertheless, using our own hosted instance of the bot is also a higly recommended option if you just don't want to undergo all the issues that it is to host a Discord bot.